As a world leading producer of beef and agricultural products and Australia's largest beef producer, AACo has a long and proud history.

 We continue to diversfy our operations into a vertically integrated agribusiness, backed by a solid history of sustainability and growth.

-With more than 600,000 head of cattle, today, AACo owns and operates 19 cattle stations, two feedlots and three farms across more than 7.2 million hectares of land across Queensland and the Northern Territory, equating to approximately 1.1 per cent of Australia's land mass.
+AACo owns and operates a strategic balance of properties, feedlots and farms comprising around 7 million hectares of land in Queensland and the Northern Territory.
+This equates to roughly 1% of Australia's land mass.

 1824 - 1850: The Beginning